-About three and a half years ago, I was part of a small group who started the Hernando County Button Collectors Group in Florida.
+About five years ago, I was part of a small group who started the Hernando County Button Collectors Group in Florida.
 I am a member of the National Button Society, the Florida State Button Society (FSBS) and the Buckeye State Button Society.
 I am the Publicity Chair for the FSBS.

 I created this website after I published my "The History of Buttons: Why We Collect the Little Masterpieces of Art" program.
 I use the program to recruit new button club members, as well as entertainment for other groups.

 Most people don't know the amazing story of buttons throughout history and the influence these common little items had on fashion and industry!
 My illustrated presentation provides them an entertaining lesson that often surprises them!
 I have presented the program locally to the general public, for quilt clubs and to residents of senior living communities.
 So many older residents still have their button tins and jars and they love talking about buttons.
 I also have presented a version tailored to young people — it's never too early to interest our youngest generation in button collecting.